 Around 20,000km of existing paths have been recorded as core paths, but many paths are no more than isolated fragments and often include minor roads.
 Under 5% of core paths are newly created, so there has been little growth in the overall path network and little done to redress the lack of paths around and between communities in particular.
 Ramblers Scotland would like to see local authorities use the core path plans to not only record existing routes, but to assert their ambitions to create new paths so that communities are once again linked on foot.
 We continue to call for more investment in extending this path infrastructure.

-Core paths are not currently shown on Ordnance Survey (OS) maps.
+Core paths are not currently attributed on Ordnance Survey (OS) maps, with some important, popular core paths routes not shown at all - for example at Maspie Den in Fife.
 Historically the Scottish path network hasn’t appeared on maps in its entirety, unlike in England and Wales, although some paths are shown as geographical features.
-We think core paths should be on OS maps as they give certainty, help people plan a route and identify the gaps that remain.
-We've FAQs about this campaign here.
+We think core paths should all be attributed on OS maps as they give certainty, help people plan a route and identify the gaps that remain.
+We've FAQs about core paths here.